shyamupa/wikidump_preprocessing/README.md

 linked_spans: a list of all the words appeared in this page that has an outlink to some other page.
 For those words, we record their starting and ending character position.
 ````
-An example from part of a turkish language wiki.json file:
+An example from part of a turkish language wiki.json file (from 2019/05/01 dump):
 ````
 "title": "Kimya",
         "curid": "58",